myPhysicsLab provides classes to build real-time

 Add extra acceleration at each contact to reduce the relative velocity to zero.

-like surface tension or friction.
+to surface tension or friction.
 See

 This also helps maintain a healthy gap distance at contact points – when the gap

 becomes close to zero, the simulation can become stuck from having low speed

 collisions that cannot be resolved.
 Similarly the extra acceleration helps keep

 joints “tight” meaning they are aligned.

 Apply small impacts to joints on every time step to help Joints stay aligned.
 See

 The process done in ComputeForces of solving the matrix equation for contact forces is an iterative process.
 The iteration starts by ignoring all contact points but one, and solving for only that contact point.
 Then the second contact point is added, modifying the force at the first contact point as needed.
 Eventually all the contact points are added to the solution.
 For example, if there are twenty contact points, the algorithm must solve matrix equations of size 1, 2, 3, …, 18, 19, 20.

 This method of iterative solving maintains the constraints along the way and is claimed